eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 ## Run

 1) Connect two USB PC/SC Readers.
-2) Insert the SAM smart card in the SAM reader.
+2) Insert the Calypso SAM in the SAM reader.
-3) Insert the PO smart card in the PO reader.
+3) Insert the Calypso PO in the PO reader.
 4) Run the application.

 {{% alert note %}} All project dependencies, including Keyple